Steve Gilchrist: Professional Work

-After the election, Gilchrist became involved with a wide range of projects and companies involved in different forms of renewable energy generation.
-He became the Vice-President of Canadian Hydrogen Energy Company, the world's largest manufacturer of hydrogen-based emissions reduction and fuel saving devices.
+After the election, Gilchrist became involved with a commercial ventures relating to renewable energy generation.
+He became the Vice-President of Canadian Hydrogen Energy Company.
 In 2007, he was elected as a director of the National Hydrogen Association, in Washington, D.C., and has served as a special advisor to the board of Skypower Ltd., one of Canada's largest wind and solar power companies.
 He also developed a company which has worked with governments in Africa, the Caribbean, South America and Asia to raise awareness of biomass-to-energy power generation opportunities and clean water generation.